michaelneurohr/NfcReaderLibrary/README.md

 The repository is divided into two branches.
 ## raspberrypi
-Contains examples intended to be run on the Raspberry Pi using the EXPLORE-NFC [1] extension board.
+Contains examples intended to be run on the Raspberry Pi using the [EXPLORE-NFC](http://www.nxp.com/board/PNEV512R.html) extension board.

 ## microcontroller
 Contains examples intended to be run on a microcontroller such as LPC1769 or LPC11U68.